Understanding trauma

 Mural by Juzpop (Justine Millsom).
 Photo by Yoshi Yanagita.

-Prevalence of trauma in our community
+Prevalence of trauma

-Trauma is common in Australia.
-Around 75% of Australians have reported at least one traumatic event in their lifetime.
-Types and rates of trauma also vary across population groups.
+Around 75% of Australians have experienced at least one traumatic event in their lifetime.

 Understanding adverse childhood experiences

 Adverse childhood experiences, sometimes called ACEs, are stressful or harmful events that happen when we are young.
 These events can happen directly to us or around us.
-Adverse childhood experiences that are more serious are called childhood maltreatment.
-They include physical abuse, sexual abuse, emotional abuse, neglect, or exposure to domestic violence.

 10 areas where adverse childhood experiences could occur: